jfcloutier/karma_system/design_notes/experiences.md

 A property is expressed as `Property(Object, Value)` where

 * `Property` is a property name
-* `Object` is what the experience is about (a sensor, an effector, observations, a goal)
+* `Object` is what the experience is about (a sensor, observations, a goal)
   * an object is described by
-    * its type: sensor, effector, observations, goal
+    * its type: sensor, observations, goal
     * its id: respectively, the sensor's or effector's id, a hash of the observations from which the experience was synthesized, or the id of a goal.
   * If an experience is synthetic (about and evidenced by multiple observations), only the experiencing CA knowns what these observations are.
-* `Value` is a literal belonging to the property's domain (e.g. blue, up, true, 4, spin, etc.)
+* `Value` is a literal belonging to the property's domain (e.g. blue, up, true, 4, etc.)

 A relation is expressed as  `Relation(Object, Object)`, where

 * `Relation` is a relation name
 * `Object` is either the subject or object of a relational experience (note that an object can not relate to itsef)

-Note that the object of a CA's experience is not a physical object but the "aboutness" (intention) of the experience.
+Note that the object of a CA's experience is not a physical object but the "aboutness" of the experience.

 ## Direct experiences